 If you were a victim of identity theft, you may receive IRS Notice CP01A containing a single-use 6-digit PIN.
 If you have misplaced the IRS letter containing your IP PIN, retrieve it from the IRS website

 You can enter the Identity Protection PIN in the TaxAct® program using the following steps:

-*Note, each spouse on a married filing joint return will have his or her own IP PIN.
-If only one spouse received an IP PIN, that PIN would need to be entered in the field for that particular spouse.
+Note.
+Each spouse on a married filing joint return will have his or her own IP PIN.
+If only one spouse received an IP PIN, that PIN would need to be entered in the field for that spouse.

 The Identity Protection PIN will appear on the printed copy of your return.
 The PIN is automatically transmitted to the IRS with an electronically filed return.

-Read IRS Publication 4535 Identity Theft Prevention and Victim Assistance to determine how to minimize the risk of having your identity stolen.
+Read IRS Fact Sheet Identify Theft Information for Taxpayers and Victims to determine how to minimize the risk of having your identity stolen.
 You will also find information on the steps you need to take in case you believe you have become a victim of identity theft.